 One of the main threats to such as the now popular GPS and the new European Galileo - is the variable propagation conditions encountered by the satellites signals as they pass through the Earth’s upper atmosphere (the ionosphere).
 Disturbances in the ionosphere may lead to phenomena such as scintillation, characterised by sudden signal fluctuations that can cause serious operational outages.

-TRANSMIT is a prestigious Marie Curie Initial Training Network (ITN), funded by the European Commission, that will deal with these threats are part of the and aim to ‘improve the career perspectives of researchers who are in the first five years of their research career, in both public and private sectors’.
+TRANSMIT is a prestigious Marie Curie Initial Training Network (ITN), funded by the European Commission.
+The Marie Curie ITNs are part of the FP7 People Programme and aim to ‘improve the career perspectives of researchers who are in the first five years of their research career, in both public and private sectors’.

 TRANSMIT comprises a consortium of renowned universities and research centres in Europe led by The University of Nottingham, with associated partners from top European industry stakeholders, as well as industry and academia from as far as Brazil and Canada.
 It kicked off in February 2011 and aims to provide a coordinated training programme in an area of immediate interest to European society.

 Learn more about the TRANSMIT Project, our Research and our Partners!